joeycato/splitscreensync/README.md

 ### publishing

 I'm almost done at this point.
-I just need to do something about the really large video file which remains ( due to my earlier decision of sticking with the lossless AVI format ðŸ˜€ )
+I just need to do something about the really large video file which remains ( due to my earlier decision of sticking with the lossless AVI format 😀)

 That's not a problem since in this final step I'm going to transcode it to a much smaller Internet-friendly MP4 video format by using the H.264 codec.
 Also, since I'm ultimately uploading this video to YouTube anyway, I'll include all of Google's recommending